Competition, Persuasion, and Search: Proof of main results

-The monopolist's minimax payoff $\underline{\mathcal{V}}(E)$ diverges from the standard repeated games minimax payoff \citep{fud86} in two key ways.
+This minimax payoff diverges from the standard repeated games minimax payoff \citep{fud86} in two key ways.
 First, unlike repeated simultaneous-move games, here the agent moves after the brokers.
-Thus, the agent's action in the minimax formulation must be sequentially rational, as captured by the first constraint in \eqref{eq:min-max}.
+Thus, the agent's action in the minimax formulation must be sequentially rational, as captured by the first constraint.
 Second, because the contracting problem we study is a stopping game, it lacks a well-defined stage game.
-As a result, $\underline{\mathcal{V}}(E)$ is not a minimax of the stage-game payoffs but instead depends on the continuation payoffs, as captured by the second constraint in \eqref{eq:min-max} and the set of possible continuation values $E$.
+As a result, $\nu_k$ is not a minimax of the stage-game payoffs but instead depends on the continuation payoffs that can be used to reward or punish in an equilibrium, as captured by the second constraint.

-Despite these differences, we may still interpret $\underline{\mathcal{V}}(E)$ as the payoff the monopolist can guarantee herself when she faces an adversarial (but sequentially rational) agent and unfavorable continuation payoffs that lie in $E$.
-The following lemma shows that there is a close connection between $\underline{\mathcal{V}}(E)$ and payoff profiles that can be supported by $E$.
+Despite these differences, we may still interpret $\nu_k$ as the payoff the monopolist can guarantee herself when she faces an adversarial (but sequentially rational) agent and unfavorable equilibrium continuation payoffs.
+We shall now show that any $y\in\mathcal{F}(1,k)$ such that $y_1\geq \nu_k$ is an equilibrium payoff.
+In other words, the equilibrium payoff set is characterized by the convex hull of three payoff profiles: $(\bar u_k-\underline u_k, \underline u_k)$, $(\nu_k,\underline u_k)$, and $(\nu_k, \bar u_k-\nu_k)$, which is a triangle as depicted by the shaded red set in \autoref{fig:lemma 6}.